 Loud noises like weather or the vacuum cleaner

-You can help a toddler move past fears first by acknowledging and respecting them, and then by helping her better understand what they’re afraid of.
+You can help a toddler move past fears first by acknowledging and respecting them, and then by helping them better understand what they’re afraid of.

 Running into the road

 Here’s the exception to the whole “harmless” thing.
-Once Baby can run, there’s a good chance she won’t stop anytime soon, but the actual running isn’t the issue as much as the fact that your toddler doesn’t have the same concept of danger that you do.
+Once Baby can run, there’s a good chance they won't stop anytime soon, but the actual running isn’t the issue as much as the fact that your toddler doesn’t have the same concept of danger that you do.
 Several studies show that while young children generally have some concept of danger, it’s a concept that grows over time.
 Right now, your toddler is still young, and hasn’t picked up that much context about the world.
-More than that, her brain, and especially her frontal lobe, are still developing.
-One consequence of this is that a lot of the things she does – or tries to do – could put her into varying amounts of danger.
-As she grows, her ability to perceive danger will grow, too.
-Until then, she has you to look out for her.
+More than that, their brain, and especially their frontal lobe, are still developing.
+One consequence of this is that a lot of the things they do – or tries to do – could put them into varying amounts of danger.
+As they grow, their ability to perceive danger will grow, too.
+Until then, they have you to look out for them.

 Calling your bluff

-You may or may not be much of a poker player, but the look a toddler gives you when she hears your “do that one more time and we’re going straight home” can make it clear that she thinks you’re bluffing.
-No, she doesn’t think your warnings are a game, she is just trying to figure out where the boundaries are.
-Staying consistent is the best way to discourage her from testing you in the same way every time as she grows.
+You may or may not be much of a poker player, but the look a toddler gives you when they hear your “do that one more time and we’re going straight home” can make it clear that they think you’re bluffing.
+No, they don't think your warnings are a game, they are just trying to figure out where the boundaries are.
+Staying consistent is the best way to discourage them from testing you in the same way every time as they grow.